zchking/docs/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

 We assume that you are already familiar with Katalon Studio.
 If you need to get started with its basic functions instead, please visit [Katalon Studio tutorials center](https://www.katalon.com/resources-center/tutorials/#resource-get-started).

 1\.
-First, create a new Katalon Studio project, and let’s name it as **Shadow DOM Testing.**
+First, create a new Katalon Studio project, and let's name it as **Shadow DOM Testing.**

 ![Katalon DOM testing](../../images/katalon-studio/tutorials/shadow_dom_elements_testing/Katalon-DOM-testing.png)

 2\.
 Create a new test object to represent a shadow root.
-Let’s name this test object as **sectionAllBooks**.
+Let's name this test object as **sectionAllBooks**.

 ![Katalon-DOM-test-object1](../../images/katalon-studio/tutorials/shadow_dom_elements_testing/Katalon-DOM-test-object1.png)